codemagic-ci-cd/codemagic-docs/content/testing/testing-widgets.md

 ---
-description:
-  Instead of building the entire app, you can run tests on your widgets only.
+description: How to configure running only widget tests
 title: Testing widgets
 weight: 3
 ---